Follow us on Facebook!

 I have kept some of these new hobbies.
 I think I’m conscious of living a slower more compassionate life now and I’ve made some new friends too.

 Over the months I did notice certain patterns.
 I would crash just before a big work piece.
 I felt better when I cancelled work.
 Or if I thought I had overdone it, I would crash, usually 24 hours later.
 Same symptoms each time in the same order.
 As all tests had came back normal, I started to wonder whether my brain had more involvement in my recovery than I had previously thought.
-(I’m an NLP trainer and had done quite a bit about the mind body connection anyway and know it to be significant.
+(I trained to be an NLP trainer and had done quite a bit about the mind body connection anyway and know it to be significant.
 However, I’ve never made money out of it.
 I run training courses for leaders in organisations.
 I use some of the principles of NLP in this but nothing to do with long covid or ME /CFS etc).

 The game changer